ben-denham/lemma/docs/lemma.utils.md

 # lemma.utils

-Utilities that are helpful when extending the notation of Lemma.
+Utility functions that are helpful when constructing your own Lemma operators with `lemma.core.def-operator`.

 ## gen-hy